Cat Missing the Litterbox? It Could Be Your Other Feline’s Fault

 Imagine being locked in your house with a bully.
 And every time you try to enter the bathroom, the meanie blocks your way.

-North American Veterinary Conference, that’s exactly what can happen between cats in a household — and why some kitties may spurn the litterbox.
+According to a recent presentation given at the North American Veterinary Conference, that’s exactly what can happen between cats in a household — and why some kitties may spurn the litterbox.

 Feline Social Structure and Bathroom BehaviorWhile we’d like to think that our cats are all part of one big, happy family, recent research shows that they may actually form social groups, preferring the company of some cats and avoiding others entirely.

 Because of these social groups, some cats may have greater access to litterboxes and food, while others are intimidated into staying within a limited territory.
 If that area doesn’t include a litterbox, a cat may have no choice but to deposit urine and stools there.

-cat will typically stare at the other feline and advance toward him, while the submissive cat will usually crouch, hold his ears down and avoid eye contact.
+In some cases, aggression between cats can be obvious, evidenced by overt fighting, hissing, growling or biting.
+The dominant cat usually stands upright, with his tail raised and his ears up and rotated to the side.
+This cat will typically stare at the other feline and advance toward him, while the submissive cat will usually crouch, hold his ears down and avoid eye contact.

 Some aggression can be even subtler: One cat may simply stare at the other cat or block access to food, a litterbox or an area of the house.
 This may cause the victimized cat to feel fear and anxiety, which can lead to hiding, loss of appetite and disinterest in grooming.